alejandroq/articleWithComments/README.md

 1) Execute SQL/sql.sql in MySQL

-2) Set-up connection.php appropriately with your database (current set-up is recursive localhost).
+2) Set-up connection.php for your connection string in the same level as htdoc.

 3) Voila, enjoy!